 - Needs extra kernel modules

-- Layer 3 only, doesn't support bridging
+- Layer 3 only and doesn't support bridging

-- If you're using OpenVZ or LXC,
+If you're using OpenVZ or LXC,

 wireguard-go